-We are sorry to announce that the University of Bath Autism Summer School (UBASS) will not be running in August 2020.
+We are sorry to announce that the University of Bath Autism Summer School (UBASS) will not be running in 2021.
 This has been a very difficult decision to make and we are very sorry for the disappointment this will cause.
-The University has made the decision not to run any summer schools on campus this summer.
-This is due to the uncertain nature surrounding current Covid-19 situation.
+This is due to the continuing uncertainty and challenges of the COVID-19 situation.

-For students who will be transitioning to university in autumn, we wish you the best of luck with your studies!
+For students who will be transitioning to university in the autumn, we wish you the very best of luck with your studies!

 Sign up to our mailing list

-If you would like to be added to our mailing list to find out further information about 2021's event or ask any other questions related to the summer school, please email: firstname.lastname@example.org
+If you would like to be added to our mailing list to hear about future events or ask any other questions relating to the summer school, please email: email@example.com

 Supporting the transition to university